 Teaching

-I’ve served as a teaching assistant for math, computer science and ecology classes as an undergraduate at Brown University and as a MS and PhD student at University of Washington, including:
+I’ve been a teaching assistant for math, computer science and ecology classes at Brown University and the University of Washington.

 I wrote a series of 5 optional “advanced” homework assignments for introductory Calculus II QSCI 292 at UW.
 Here’s the introduction to the first of them: